 12. Final Inspection, Certification & Shipping

-Once all the manufacturing is complete there is a final inspection to ensure that the customer requirements have been met and to complete the final certifications.
+Once all the manufacturing is complete there is a final inspection by the power plant construction contractors to ensure that the customer requirements have been met and to complete the final certifications.
 Castings are moved to shipping where transportation arrangements are made with the customer or subcontracted machining source.